 Notables of this surname at this time include: Thomas Donington, B. Decr. (died 1532), Dean of York and Southwell.
 "Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass and preach the word of God, was ousted by Brian Moorcroft.
 The latter was chaplain of Edward Molyneux, rector of Sefton, described...
-Another 72 words (5 lines of text) are included under the topic Early Donnyngton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donnyngton family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Donnyngton or a variant listed above: Nicholas Dunington arrived in Virginia in 1651; Robert Donington arrived in Virginia in 1721; William Donington arrived in New England in 1746.